hivesolutions/viriatum/readme.md

 The recommended NDK version is `r6` as compatibility is ensured for that version.
 Newer versions are known to have problems compiling some of the packages (including PHP).
 To download that version of the NDK for Linux use this [link](http://dl.google.com/android/ndk/android-ndk-r6-linux-x86.tar.bz2).
+The `r6` version of the NDK is meant to be run only under x86 machines and should be used with care under x86-64 based machines.

     tar -xvf android-ndk-r[x]-linux-[arch].tar.bz2